NabilRaiyan/Shooting-Game/README.md

 2. Compile and Run
    - Ensure you have a C++ compiler installed on your system
 3. Game Controls:
-   - Use W, A, S, D to move the player.
+   - Use W, A, S, and D to move the player.
    - Press F to shoot enemies.
 4. Scoring:
    - Score points by shooting down enemies.